 What happens during a Risk MAP flood risk project?
 The Risk MAP Project Lifecycle page explains the different steps that can be involved for flood risk products.

 There are many different flood risk projects underway in communities across the country.
-You can see if any currently funded projects are in progress in your community through Risk MAP Progress or by contacting your local floodplain administrator (often an official in the zoning or planning department).
+You can see if any currently funded projects are in progress in your community through accessing the Risk MAP Progress interactive map or by contacting your local floodplain administrator (often an official in the zoning or planning department).

 FEMA also produces a monthly Notice to Congress update of flood mapping project milestones and estimated schedules as required by recent legislative changes to the National Flood Insurance Program (NFIP).
 Previous monthly Notices to Congress on flood mapping are also available in the FEMA Library.